How to Create a CCPA-Compliant Privacy Policy for Your Website (Step-Wise Guide)

 Now you will come across the CCPA policy template preview, you can edit it by clicking Create and Edit.

-- “Do Not Sell or Share My Personal Information” Link: The CCPA requires a clear “Do Not Sell or Share My Personal Information” link on your homepage or the pages where you collect users’ personal data.
-This link should take users to a page where they can opt out of having their information sold or shared.
+• Do Not Sell or Share My Personal Information” Link: The CCPA needs a conspicuous “Do Not Sell or Share My Personal Information” link on your homepage or the pages where you are gathering users’ personal information.
+The link must have users redirected to a page where users can choose not to have their information sold or shared.

 FAQ